bentoml/BentoML/README.md

-The framework provides high-level APIs for defining an ML service and packaging its trained model artifacts, preprocessing source code, dependencies, and configurations into a standard file format called BentoArchive - which can be deployed as containerize REST API server, PyPI package, CLI tool, and batch/streaming inference job.
+The framework provides high-level APIs for defining an ML service and packaging its trained model artifacts, preprocessing source code, dependencies, and configurations into a standard file format called Bento - which can be deployed as containerize REST API server, PyPI package, CLI tool, and batch/streaming inference job.